Zero-configuration networking: DNS-SD with multicast

-DNS Service Discovery (DNS-SD) requests can also be sent using mDNS to yield zero-configuration DNS-SD.
+DNS Service Discovery aka DNS-SD requests can also be sent using mDNS to yield zero-configuration DNS-SD.
 This uses DNS PTR, SRV, TXT records to advertise instances of service types, domain names for those instances, and optional configuration parameters for connecting to those instances.
 But SRV records can now resolve to .local domain names, which mDNS can resolve to local IP addresses.

 Support

 DNS-SD is used by Apple products, most network printers, many Linux distributions including Debian and Ubuntu, and a number of third-party products for various operating systems.
 For example, many OS X network applications written by Apple, including Safari, iChat, and Messages, can use DNS-SD to locate nearby servers and peer-to-peer clients.
 Windows 10 includes support for DNS-SD for applications written using JavaScript.
 Individual applications may include their own support in older versions of the operating system, such that most instant messaging and VoIP clients on Windows support DNS-SD.
 Some Unix, BSD, and Linux distributions also include DNS-SD.
 For example, Ubuntu ships Avahi, an mDNS/DNS-SD implementation, in its base distribution.